TrueSparrowSystems/openapi-test-suite/README.md

 - Parameter value constraints are not supported.
 - Parameter combination for optional and mandatory fields and their validation.
 - Security related tests for example SQL injection attempts.
+- Error schema in component section and it's use.